invtrdan/Trees/README.md

 # Trees
-In Python, trees are a type of data strucutre that represents a hierarchial structure with nodes connected by edges.
+In Python, trees are a non-linear data strucutre that represents a hierarchial structure with nodes connected by edges.
 Trees are widely used in computer science and programming for tasks such as representing hierarchial relationships, searching and sorting algorithms, and parsing expressions.\

 Here are some key concepts related to trees in Python:
 1. Node: A node is a fundamental unit in a tree that contains data and zero or more child nodes.
 In Python, a node in a tree can be represented as an object or a dictionary with attributes, or even a simple class.